amielperez/lifeproject/README.md

   summary: string, // Summary
   description: string, // Description
   status_id: integer, // id of the status this task is in.
 This must match the `statuses` property of the project (see above)
-  status_name: status.name, // name of the status this task is in.
+  status_name: string, // name of the status this task is in.
 This must match the `statuses` property of the project (see above)
   project_id: project_id // project id.
 This must match the `id` property of the project this task belongs to }
 ```